 - What the land is used for,

-- The date the charitable usage of the land commenced,
+- The date the charitable use of the land started,

 - Details of any commercial ventures, including the address and use of any land owned or leased by the organisation,